 Material samples collections have been held by professional practices for many years, and academic institutions have more recently begun holding samples collections as well.
 In the spring of 2017, Princeton University joined many of our institutional colleagues by providing a material samples collection for the use of our students and faculty.
 We welcome your feedback and thoughts on the collection!

-Samples in the collection have been curated by Material ConneXion, a global firm dedicated to providing innovative material solutions.
+Samples in the collection have been supplied by Material ConneXion, a global firm dedicated to providing innovative material solutions.
 Each sample is accompanied by a section in the Material ConneXion Database with information about properties, possible uses, and the manufacturer.